golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 Your presence, collegial conduct, and civic participation are of paramount importance.
 That said, I also recognize that students may occasionally need to miss class for a variety of reasons (e.g. illness, religious observance, job interview, family emergency, etc.).
 The attendance policy for this course is simple:

-<span style="color:red">**If you are unable to attend a class session, send a message to me prior to Roll Call.**</span> You may message me by email, Discord, Twitter, or text message.
+**If you are unable to attend a class session, send a message to me prior to Roll Call.** You may message me by email, Discord, Twitter, or text message.
 Generally Roll Call is 5-10 minutes into class.

 I can be extremely understanding and accommodating about planned and necessary absences, family circumstances, and/or medical issues when you inform me in a timely and professional manner.
 Such absences will have no impact on your final grade.